JacpFX/JacpFX/_includes/main-documentation.md

 </VBox>
 ```
 ### Callback Components ###
 Callback Components are service-like Components which reacts on messages and returns an Object to the caller Component or any other target (Request/Response).
-By default the caller Component will be notified, if no return value is defined no message will be send.
+By default the caller Component will be notified, if no return value is specified, no message will be send.
 <br/>

 #### The CallbackComponent interface ####